-As of December 31, 2014, the Company and its subsidiaries had 1,043 employees compared to 889 employees at the end of December 2013.
+As of December 31, 2015, the Company and its subsidiaries had 1,090 employees compared to 1,043 employees at the end of December 2014.

-Approximately 163 employees of Amron are members of the United Steel Workers union.
-The most recent contract between Amron and the union was effective through February 28, 2015.
-A new contract between Amron and the union has been negotiated and is effective through February 29, 2020.
+Approximately 196 employees of Amron are members of the United Steel Workers union.
+The most recent contract between Amron and the union is effective through February 29, 2020.